RyanJulyan/rocket/02_discovery_and_planning_phase/02_strategic_thinking_template.md

 | [...]        | _LOW/Medium/High_ | _LOW/Medium/High_ | _LOW/Medium/High_ | [...]                 | [...]       | [...]                            | [...]                |

 ## Key Pillars
-Use the common themse to define, refine and prioritise the Key Pillers, in Short, Meduim and Long term pillars
+Use the common themes to define, refine and prioritise the Key pillars in Short-term, Medium-term and Long-term pillars.

 |                 | FEASIBILITY | LOW                  | MEDIUM                 | HIGH                  |
 |-----------------|-------------|----------------------|------------------------|-----------------------|